UTSCCSCC01/finalprojectw22-bc-hub/README.md

+# Welcome to BlockChain Hub

 ## Motivation

 Cryptocurrencies and NFTs are one of the most revolutionizing ideas of the 21st century.
-It has had a massive surge in value but many people still do not know what it is.
+They have had a massive surge in value but many people still do not know what they are.
 So this web application will be a starter to all beginners and advanced crypto enthusiasts to learn about the world of cryptocurrencies.
 The purpose of this web application is to educate users and provide them with a platform to discuss cryptocurrencies and NFTs with other people.

 ## Installation